 European Advisory Board

-UrbanWINS has the support of a European Advisory Board (EAB), comprised of 20 high-level representatives from EU decision-making bodies, regulatory bodies and other stakeholders from the waste sector.
+UrbanWINS had the support of a European Advisory Board (EAB), comprised of 20 high-level representatives from EU decision-making bodies, regulatory bodies and other stakeholders from the waste sector.

-The EAB is contributing to the project by providing feedback on the technical developments of the project and in disseminating the project outcomes to gain a broader outreach, such as with newer EU Member States.
+The EAB contributed to the project by providing feedback on the technical developments of the project and in disseminating the project outcomes to gain a broader outreach, such as with newer EU Member States.